 Sign No. 6: You must find documented proof that it is overvalued according to the financial media.

 This is the easiest one of all to identify.
 Every day, the Wall Street pooh-bahs declare that this or that stock is overvalued.
 Almost immediately after computer maker Dell

 If a company is increasing its earnings and, as a result, has a rising valuation, there will be someone somewhere arguing that the company is overvalued.
 This is valuable, because it keeps people out of a stock; later on, as the company proves out its position as a profitable, even dominant, leader, then the skeptics finally buy -- which is what can give you serious appreciation as an early investor in Rule Breaker stocks!

 So there you have it.
 Those are the characteristics I look for in tomorrow's landscape-changing companies.

-Essential to our strategy is identifying great companies early on in their growth cycles.
-And then we hold for the long term.
+It's essential to our strategy to identify great companies early in their growth cycles.
+Then we hold for the long term.
 Indeed, many of the best examples of Rule Breakers are today's blue-chip companies.
-You may recognize a few:

 There is no trade-off

-With detailed information about more than 9,000 publicly traded companies, the stock market can't help but be fairly efficient.
-But the market doesn't have all the information, does it?
-Many people insist on following the book laid down by Wall Street or by the latest "this is the way to invest" fad investment book, regardless of how banal or unsuccessful these prescribed rules behave in practice.
+With detailed information on more than 9,000 publicly traded companies, the stock market can't help being fairly efficient.
+But the market doesn't have all of the information, does it?
+Many people insist on following the rules laid down by Wall Street or by the latest "this is the way to invest" fad investment book, regardless of how banal or unsuccessful these prescribed rules behave in practice.
 There's our opportunity.

 If you'd like to read our analysis of all our potential Rule Breakers in greater depth, join us for a free 30-day trial today.
 You can cancel your trial at any time -- you have my word.
 Click here to learn more.